Our interview with :

 At one point, I managed to see a family friend and told her what was going on.
 The family friend said I could stay with her until I found something more stable, but the council objected to this as ‘I had a safe place to live’ and would receive no further help, so I had to leave the bed-sit as soon as I got there.

-I was then moved into another hostel and was moved a further 4 times after that.
+I was then placed in a hostel and was moved a further 4 times after that.
 It was a mess.
 I didn’t understand half of the reasons I was being moved.
 There was no stability during that time.

 I then ended up in a domestic violence relationship, due to my real vulnerability at the time.
 I had a very little support network.
 I made the decision to call the police and was MARAC moved to a different part of London, far away from my support network.
 After moving from place to place with no support from the council, I then had no choice but to start rough-sleeping again for a few months.
 I tried to get into certain shelters but they were only for men, I was allowed to use the facilities if I stayed outside.
 Then it was graveyards, parks, sleeping on buses.
 There are only so many buses you can take.